Did you know there are people who quite literally cannot feel pain?

 While the inability to feel pain would surely be a huge blessing to someone suffering from cancer or some other horribly painful disease, most of the people that have CIP wish they didn’t.

-So the next time you burn your fingers on hot frying pan or bite your tongue, just think how lucky you are to be able to feel that mind-numbing pain.
+So the next time you burn your fingers on a hot frying pan or bite your tongue, just think how lucky you are to be able to feel that mind-numbing pain.

 While it’s never fun to experience such an unpleasant sensation, things would likely end up a lot worse if your body was incapable of feeling it.